petar554/Casino-Backend-App/README.md

   - Search for games.

 - **Players Management:**

   - CRUD operations for players.
   - List all players.
   - List players with pagination support.
   - List games played by a player with pagination support.
   - Search for players.

+### Additional features:

+- **HTTP Cache Mechanisms**: To improve performance and reduce server load.
+This optimization is particularly focused on endpoints that fetch data, which are less likely to change frequently.

+- **Request Counter**: All REST API calls are tracked using a request counter, which records the number of times each endpoint is accessed.
+This information is saved to a local file.

+- **Swagger Documentation**: The API is fully documented using Swagger, offering an interactive documentation interface where users can explore available endpoints..

 ## Technologies Used